Right Arrow

 • Focus on your risks: Choose solutions that address your campus’s specific hazards.

-• Start with the basics: Monitor for slips, PPE compliance, and unsafe equipment use, then expand as needs evolve.
+• Start with the basics: Monitor PPE compliance, and unsafe equipment use, then expand as needs evolve.

-Preventable injuries don’t have to be a fact of life on college campuses.
-With the right approach—and the right technology—institutions can reduce harm, avoid costly penalties, and foster a true culture of safety.
-If you want to see how AI-powered video intelligence can strengthen your safety program, book a safety consultation with our team.
-Let’s work together to protect your people and your reputation.
+Workplace injuries on college campuses are avoidable.
+With the right approach and technology, institutions can reduce harm, lower the risk of costly penalties, and foster a culture of safety.
+If you want to see how video AI can strengthen your safety program, book a safety consultation with our team to protect your people and your reputation.
 Book a safety consultation.

 What are the most common causes of workplace injuries in colleges and universities?

-The most frequent causes are slips, trips, and falls; contact with equipment; overexertion injuries (like lifting strains); chemical exposures; and needlestick or sharps injuries.
+The most frequent causes are contact with equipment; overexertion injuries (like lifting strains); chemical exposures; and needlestick or sharps injuries.
 Each risk is driven by specific campus activities, such as maintenance, labs, and clinical training.

-What role does video intelligence play in improving campus safety?
+What role does video AI play in improving campus safety?

-Video intelligence helps institutions detect hazards, monitor compliance, and investigate incidents faster.
-It also provides valuable data for targeted training and continuous improvement—without adding extra workload to frontline teams.
+Video AI assists institutions in detecting hazards, monitoring compliance, and investigating incidents faster.
+It also delivers valuable data for targeted training and continuous improvement—without adding extra workload to frontline teams.

 Can safety technology integrate with our existing cameras and systems?